lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 #### Key Encapsulation
 {: id="sect-5.1.3.4"}

-In case the sender of a message has a KEM key pair and certificate, it can get a shared secret with the recipient by KEM decapsulation of a ciphertext using the sender's private KEM key.
+In case the sender of a message has a KEM key pair and certificate, it can establish a shared secret with the recipient by KEM decapsulation of a ciphertext using the sender's private KEM key.
 The ciphertext must have been requested beforehand by the sender from the recipient.
-The recipient must have generated it using KEM encapsulation with the sender’s public key and transferred it to the sender in an InfoTypeAndValue in a previous message.
+The recipient must have generated the KEM ciphertext using KEM encapsulation with the sender’s public key and transferred it to the sender in an InfoTypeAndValue in a previous message.
 The sender will derive a shared secret key from the KEM shared secret and other data sent in the clear using a KDF.
 PKIProtection will contain a MAC value calculated using the shared secret key, and the protectionAlg will be the AlgorithmIdentifier of that MAC algorithm.
 The MAC algorithm MAY be one of the options in CMP Algorithms Section 2 [RFCCCCC].

 This approach uses the definition of Key Encapsulation Mechanism algorithm functions in {{I-D.ietf-lamps-cms-kemri, Section 1}}.